This post is another that’s very much just for my benefit and if it helps you out too, great!

 Later on I delete all the unused raw files, and all the JPGs that the camera created.
 But that usually means having to filter for JPG files in the Finder and it’s a faff to do it that way, and to check that I’m not deleting the final JPGs, etc.

 I just found out I can either import the raw and JPG files as separate files in LRC and then immediately filter the JPGs and delete them like that.
-Or, I can leave the ‘treat as one file’ setting turned on (ie JPGs are like unseen sidecar files to the raw file) for simplicity during the edit, then once I’ve moved my edited raws to their own folder I can turn off that setting, then Synchronise the folder, then delete the imported raws simply by going to Previous Import.
+Or, I can leave the ‘treat as one file’ setting turned on (ie JPGs are like unseen sidecar files to the raw file) for simplicity during the edit, then once I’ve moved my edited raws to their own folder I can turn off that setting, then Synchronise the folder, then delete the imported JPGs simply by going to Previous Import.